Bold Commerce raises $27 million to power ‘headless’ ecommerce with APIs

 Companies like Bold Commerce are helping drive the API economy, which has risen as a result of the gradual shift to the cloud and modular, microservices-based software architecture.

 “We’ve seen the deconstruction of industries before, and we’re seeing it happen again now,” Boisjoli said.
-“The API approach allows for the customization and integration, and by enabling third-party products to speak to one another, companies get to decide what the best experience for their consumers is and design it based on their intimate knowledge of their businesses, rather than relying on the technology provider to create the vision for them.”
+“The API approach allows for the customization and integration.
+And by enabling third-party products to speak to one another, companies get to decide what the best experience for their consumers is and design it based on their intimate knowledge of their businesses, rather than relying on the technology provider to create the vision for them.”

 Demand for APIs across industries will only grow, evidenced by a slew of recent activity in the space.
-Last year, API development platform Postman raised $150 million at a $2 billion valuation, while MessageBird raised $200 million at a $3 billion valuation and API marketplace RapidAPI secured $25 million.
+Last year, API development platform Postman raised $150 million at a $2 billion valuation, while MessageBird raised $200 million at a $3 billion valuation, and API marketplace RapidAPI secured $25 million.
 Just yesterday, Apilayer, which develops a range of real-time data APIs for customers like Amazon, Apple, Slack, and Facebook, was acquired by Idera.

 “Our piece in this puzzle is that Bold Checkout serves as the orchestration layer for other technologies,” Boisjoli added.
 “And of course we connect with any open API technology, so brands get the flexibility they need.”